SDGforskning/sdg-strings/SDG13_query_topic_WoS.md

 Take urgent action to combat climate change and its impacts.

-**Current status**: This string is currently being reviewed, some changes may occur.
+**Current status**: Minor edits can still occur, but the string is mostly a finished version (Oct 2022).

 **Contents**